hashicorp-education/learn-vault-openldap-ssh/README.md

       -x "uid=learner,ou=users,dc=example,dc=com"
     ```

-    Successful results of this command should produce no output.
+    This command produces no output.

-With the OpenLDAP container fully configured, you can build and running the SSH container.
+With your OpenLDAP container fully configured, you can build and run the SSH container.

 ### Secure Shell Daemon (sshd) container

-The sshd container you use in this demonstration configures PAM for LDAP based logins.
+The sshd container in this demonstration lab configures PAM for LDAP based logins.
 You must build the container image from the included `Dockerfile.centos7` file before running it.

-1. Use `docker build` with the flags shown to build the container.
+1. Build the container.

     ```shell
     docker build . -f Dockerfile.centos7 -t sshtest:1.0.0